kaw393939/flask_auth/readme.md

 3. Change the origin by replacing it with your own new repo.
 (Do not add a readme or any other file while creating the repository)
 4. Create an account with Heroku, create an app for production and an app for development
 5. Create a new repo in Docker hub
+6. Rename .env.test to .env and fill out the correct information
 #### Setup Docker and Heroku Credentials In the Repository Settings under Action -> Secret

 6. In your newly created Github repository, add new repository secrets for DOCKER_USERNAME, DOCKER_PASSWORD, HEROKU_API_KEY (Values are DOCKER_USERNAME: your docker hub username; DOCKER_PASSWORD: your docker hub password; HEROKU_API_KEY: API key from the heroku app)